 Art and Design Curriculum Intent and End of year expectations

 Here at Hall Green Infant we aim to equip our children with life-long learning skills through enjoyment and building confidence through knowledge and skills development.
 We teach Art and Design from Nursery through to Year 2.
 We are passionate about providing a stimulating environment with positive attitudes towards art, developing exploration, creativity and imagination as a form of communication and expression.
+We are proud of our commitment to the Arts and invite local artists to come and work with the children during Arts Week and we seek out opportunities/projects in the wider community to take part in eg Wild in Art, Birmingham.

 Our Art curriculum follows a skills progression scheme of work.
 It was developed from The Art and Design National Curriculum 2014, and driven by sound pedagogy and research by the subject leader, to support teachers in delivering a skills progression based approach.
 The topic based cross-curricular scheme has been designed with clear skills and knowledge progression with review and consolidation lessons to support long term recall of Art and Design knowledge, skills and techniques.
 This develops strong foundations so children are ready for their next stage of learning.
 The guidance provided in the scheme supports our practitioners to teach a step by step practical approach and understand the resource implications for each block.